-Configure a catalog #
+Create a catalog #

 Define catalog name and description #

-The Name of the catalog is visible in Query editor and other clients.
-It is used to identify the catalog when writing SQL or showing the catalog and nested schemas and tables in client applications.
+The Name of the catalog is visible in the Query editor and other clients.
+It is used to identify the catalog when writing SQL or showing the catalog and its nested schemas and tables in client applications.

-CATALOGS.
-It is used to fully qualify the
+CATALOGS command.
+It is used to fully

-name of any table in SQL queries following the
+qualify the name of any table in SQL queries following the

 catalogname.schemaname.tablename syntax.
 For example, you can run the